Study: Blacks more likely to be wrongfully convicted

 "I trusted in the justice system and it failed me," he said.

+While blacks represent 13% of the US population, they represent a whopping 47% of the 1,900 exonerations in the registry.

-"In some cases you see some type of explicit racism," said Samuel Gross, a law professor at University of Michigan and the author of the report.
+"In some cases, you see some type of explicit racism," said Samuel Gross, a law professor at University of Michigan and a senior editor of the report.
 "Non-implicit racism has never gone away either."

 Researchers focused on three types of crimes where blacks were more likely than whites to be exonerated: murder, sexual assault and drug crimes.
 While they acknowledged that the causes of each exoneration "differ sharply from one type of crime to another," they also said they found patterns of racial discrimination in all three groups.